Trip.com Group Limited (TCOM) Shares Up Despite Recent Market Volatility

-Trip.com Group Limited (NASDAQ: TCOM)’s stock price has increased by 6.13 compared to its previous closing price of 35.55.
-However, the company has experienced a 2.61% gain in its stock price over the last five trading sessions.
+Trip.com Group Limited (NASDAQ: TCOM)’s stock price has increased by 2.24 compared to its previous closing price of 37.87.
+However, the company has seen a gain of 11.30% in its stock price over the last five trading days.
 The Wall Street Journal reported on 12/19/22 that Chinese Air Travel Surges After Easing of Covid Restrictions

 Is It Worth Investing in Trip.com Group Limited (NASDAQ: TCOM) Right Now?